10 Crazy Guidance to Get a Quality Food Hygiene Rating Scheme

 Several online training courses in food safety and hygiene are available that you can enrol in to assure consumers that your establishment upholds food hygiene to the highest value.

-The food hygiene training courses emphasise the need for food hygiene and introduce participants to the necessary practises to maintain hygienic conditions.
+The food hygiene training courses emphasise the need for food hygiene and introduce participants to the necessary practices to maintain hygienic conditions.
 Upon completion, the awarding bodies provide a basic food hygiene certificate to the qualified participants.

-The training ranges from level 1 to 4 depending on the degree of difficulty of the training.Â
+The training ranges from level 1 to 4 depending on the degree of difficulty of the training.

 Level 2 food hygiene training discusses relevant food laws, food hygiene legislation, food handling practises, explanation of food hygiene and orientation to food hazards.
-The training is for cooks, baristas, sous chefs, and the like who directly handle and package food. Â
+The training is for cooks, baristas, sous chefs, and the like who directly handle and package food.

 Level 3 is for supervisory level food operators who have the power to delegate tasks such as managers and need advanced knowledge of food hygiene.
-Strategies to reduce hazards are additionally taught at this level including safe food handling practises.Â
+Here you will learn strategies to reduce hazards, along with food handling practices.

 Level 4 is for advanced-level food handlers who have a supervisory role and handle tasks such as the implementation of a HACCP food safety management plan.
 This level includes more technical information on food safety hazards and principles of controlling them.

-You need to be aware of the basics of food hygiene in order to have a complete knowledge on food hygiene and safety.
+You need to be aware of the basics of food hygiene in order to have a complete knowledge of food hygiene and safety.
 The Food Safety Act 1990 covers four key areas, which can be termed as the 4 Cs of food hygiene.
 They are-

 It is important to cook all meat, poultry and seafood properly to kill bacteria that can cause food poisoning.
 Make sure to cook the foods at the proper temperature and use a food thermometer if necessary.

-Raw foods should be stored at the correct temperature in the fridge or freezer, as this will prevent contamination with bacteria that causes foodborne diseases.
-Cooked food should be placed in the refrigerator (at or below 40°F) within two hours of cooking.Â
+It is important to store raw foods at the correct temperature in the fridge or freezer to prevent contamination with foodborne diseases causing bacteria.Keep cooked food in the refrigerator (at or below 40°F) within two hours of cooking.

 Generally, food businesses are encouraged to at least have training equivalent to Level 2 for food hygiene.
 Whether you are preparing and distributing the food yourself or selling pre-prepared, fresh food such as ready-to-eat cakes, pies, and other pastries, it’s still advised that you take Level 2 Food Hygiene training.